nightroman/FarNet/README.md

 **Visual C++ Redistributable**

-Look at the installed programs and find entries like:
+Find this at the installed programs, download and install if missing:

-- Microsoft Visual C++ 2015-2022 Redistributable (x64)
+- Microsoft Visual C++ Redistributable v14 (x64)
-- Microsoft Visual C++ 2015-2022 Redistributable (x86)

-If they are missing, then install the required.
-Links are not provided, they keep changing.

 **Far Manager**

-Choose the required from [downloads](https://www.farmanager.com/download.php?l=en).\
+Choose the required from [downloads](https://www.farmanager.com/download.php?l=en).
-Normally the stable build is recommended.

 ## Install using PowerShell